joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 #### Directory structure
 We're building a Redux app, so let's add a few folders to `client/src`.  `In client:`

-`mkdir src/reducers src/actions src/components src/containers src/sagas`
+`mkdir src/Reducers src/Actions src/Components src/Containers src/Sagas`

 Every directory we created, except for `components`, is Redux-specific.
 One critique of Redux is that it's very boilerplate heavy.
 That can be true ([it doesn't have to be](http://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/)).
 It's a tradeoff I'm willing to make: we add a little more boilerplate, but gain much more declarative, readable, and... reason-about-able code.

- - `reducers` will contain our functions that mutate our application state on actions
+ - `Reducers` will contain functions that mutate our application state on actions
- - `actions` will contain our actions/action-creators that describe everything that can happen in our app
+ - `Actions` will contain our actions, which describe everything that can happen in our app
- - `containers` will contain our Redux containers, which map application state to component props and callbacks for events
+ - `Containers` will contain our Redux view-containers, which map application state to component props and UI events to actions
- - `sagas` will contain functions that describe app behavior and perform the side-effects required for our app to work
+ - `Sagas` will contain functions that describe app behavior by telling a story (hence the name) and performing the side-effects required for our app to work
- - `components` will contain our React components
+ - `Components` will contain our React components

 #### Clientside API
 We will use the awesome GraphQL framework [`apollo`](http://dev.apollodata.com/react), which allows us to declaratively specify the data that each component expects and the queries and fragments that retrieve that data.
 It actually uses Redux under the hood, and thus will integrate nicely with our setup.
 Install it now: